LittleGreyCells/escheme-compiled/README.md

 ## Two Worlds

+"dyad" -- consisting of two elements or parts

-Evaluation can move freely between the interpreter's explict control evaluator and the compiler's targeted byte code evaluator.
+Evaluation can move freely between the interpreter's explict control evaluator (ECE) and the compiler's targeted byte code evaluator (BCE).
 This flexibility offers the developer the option of choosing intepretation during development and compilation for system delivery.

-_escheme compiled_ by default boots into the read-compile-eval-print loop, but can also be configured to boot into the interpreter's read-eval-print loop.
+_escheme compiled_ by default boots into the read-compile-eval-print loop, but can also be configured to boot into the interpreter's read-eval-print loop, if invoked with the "-i/--interpreter" argument.
+The compiler's source can be loaded, modified, reloaded to support compiler developement.
+The imager can be loaded and used to generate a new compiler image which can be used to boot into BCE mode.

 ## Implementation